niyolu/MyMDB/README.md

 # MyMDB

-Scraper, DB and analysis-notebook for interacting with [IMDb](https://www.imdb.com/)
+Scraper, DB and analysis-notebook for interacting with [IMDb](https://www.imdb.com/).
+I read and respected the robots.txt I swear.

 ### Installation